 Descending back to town, I was pleased not to slip.
 Les Meteores trail turns right off the main trail above and north of the railway tracks.
 The overgrown trail was hard to follow, and the reason became apparent after a while.
 The path was blocked by a gate before arriving at a lane leading to town.
 Doubling back, a trail soon led down to the station.

 The ballet Copellia was offered tonight at the Nice Opera House.
 Somewhat surprisingly, rhe back of the Opera House faces the sea.
-A stroll along the sea provided fine views of the setting quartet moon.
+After the petformane, a stroll along the sea provided fine views of the setting quarter moon.

 (1) "The train of the pine cones."
 Two stories exist about the origin of the line's name: